justinbot/tasty-tracks/README.md

 # Tasty Tracks

-An interactive experience around music trends.
+Tasty Tracks is a mobile app which uses real-time data on song popularity to create an interactive experience around music trends.

 ## Getting Started